|Back to Main Print This Page Email to a Friend|

 Treatment for Postherpetic Neuralgia

 Postherpetic neuralgia (PHN) is difficult to treat.
-Once PHN develops, a patient may need a multidisciplinary approach that involves a pain specialist, primary care physician, and other health care providers.
+Once PHN develops, a person may need a multidisciplinary approach that involves a pain specialist, primary care physician, and other health care providers.

 The American Academy of Neurology (AAN) treatment guidelines for postherpetic neuralgia recommend: